content-left-bg.png

 Activity scope

-This document relates to student participation in orienteering, including skills development, training and competitions, an activity to support curriculum delivery.
+This guideline demonstrates the minimum safety standard for student participation in orienteering as an activity to support curriculum delivery.

 Depending on the scope of this activity, other risk assessments may be required when planning.
 Curriculum activities encompassing more than 1 CARA guideline (e.g. orienteering while cycling: mountain bike, off road) must comply with the requirements of all CARA guidelines appropriate to the activity.